Lake Télé Community Reserve: Geography and environment

-The reserve is a huge area of inaccessible swamp forest, with no roads.
+Wildlife

 In 2006 and 2007 researchers from the US-based Wildlife Conservation Society investigated the region, finding evidence of an estimated population of 125,000 Western lowland gorillas.

 This was more than the current estimated total population of the species.
+The park has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.